alexguzun/cd-infrastructure/README.md

 ##TODO

+- Swarm
+    - use Docker 1.2 swarm
 - Jenkins
-	- create pipeline
+	- create pipeline using Jenkinsfile
-	- migrate to jenkins 2.0
 	- automate the creation of slave
 	- automate the configuration of plugins
 - Consul